 05 Apr HOW TO DEAL WITH NEGATIVE REVIEWS AND COMMENTS IN THE DIGITAL WORLD

-That being said, we are also the first to put our hands up and admit there are some parts of social media that we don’t necessarily love.
+We are also the first to put our hands up and admit there are some parts of social media that we don’t necessarily love.
 In a world where so many of us communicate through screens, unfortunately, negativity is more prominent than ever.
 You don’t have to look far – whether it’s a rude message in your inbox, an unfairly biased Google Review or a nasty comment on Facebook – negativity and ‘hate’ are commonplace online due to anonymity.
+Negative comments online are unfortunately a part of digital life.

 As such, we’re here to guide you through some ways to respond in these instances, and how best to manage negativity.